Megwana/beammeup/README.md

 ### Accessibility

 It is important to ensure that the website is user friendly.
+I have fufilled this by the following actions:

+- I have used semantic HTML.
+- Establishing adequate colour contrast on the website overall.
+- I have used alt and title attributes on images throughout the website.
+- TO BE CONTINUED REGARDING STARS AND ICONS READABLE.

+## Technologies Applied

+### Languages Utilised

+To create this website, I have used two languages, HTML and CSS.

+### Other Technologies

+- Google Fonts: Imported for the fonts used.
+- Font Awesome: Used for all iconography.
+- Google Development Tools: Used to test/ troubleshoot any issues and find solutions.
+In addition, to review the websites responsiveness on different device dimensions.

 ## Testing